ConstantinLiviu/50-Projects-in-50-days---HTML-CSS-JavaScript/Day 5 - Blurry loading/README.md

         project completed;

     Possible upgrades:
-        - replace unblurring process with an animation or a mini-game;
+        - replace unblurring process counter with an animation or a mini-game;

     Version 2.0 : TBA